Nathaniel Browne

 Secrets

-Nathaniel's friend, Jean-Paul Etienne, is a user and supplier of certain mind-expanding substances (including opium).
-Nathaniel has partaken of these on occasion.
+Nathaniel's friend, Jean-Paul Etienne, was a user and supplier of certain mind-expanding substances (including opium).
+Nathaniel partook of these on occasion.